 The inputs for the process are harvest volumes broken down by species, asset location and market destination.
-In the case of domestic sales, market destination is identified by individual mill, including the type of processing such as sawmill, pulpmill, veneer plant etc. For export sales the market destination is identified by country.
-The tool then uses regional data for mill efficiencies, product flow (if not known) product end use, product service lives, and radiative forcing to calculate the long-term carbon storage associated with the harvested wood products.
+The volume of harvest (GMT) is converted to dry mass using the dry fibre content value for that species and country of origin.
+In the case of domestic sales, market destination is identified by individual mill, including the type of processing such as sawmill, pulp mill, veneer plant etc. For export sales, the market destination is identified by country and product type.
+The tool then uses regional data for mill efficiencies, product flow (if not known) product end use, product service lives, and radiative forcing to calculate the long-term carbon storage associated with the harvested wood products in units of tonnes of CO2 equivalent (tCO2-e).
 The high-level steps in the calculation are outlined below, though there is some variation across the regions.